Sayfan-AI/ai-six/planning.md

 ## Permission model

 - [] Document the security model (OS user based)
 - [] Support for defining OS model and permissions for AI-6 and specific tools

+## Fully-autonomous

 # Meetings

+## Project Meeting 29-mar-2025

+### Action Items

+- [ ] Saar - Multiple LLM Providers
+- [ ] Saar - Research Ollama + Gemma 3 function calling
+- [ ] Saar - look into making bot output nicer on slack (e.g. render markdown as markdown)
+- [x] Gigi - Check out chainlit
+- [ ] Gigi - Issues
+  - AI-6 slack should ignore messages that mention other users
+  - AI-6 slack bot should leave the channel on app exit
+  - Bootstrap tool to restart itself (AI-6 runs new code afte changes)
+- [ ] Gigi - Look into MCP
+- [ ] Gigi - Engine + Tool configuration

 ## Project Meeting 22-mar-2025

-### Action Items for next meeting
+### Action Items

 - [x] Gigi - Put this in the repo as planning.md
 - [x] Gigi - Implement Slack UI
 - [x] Gigi - Auto-discovery of tools
-- [ ] Saar - Local AI end to end
+- [x] Saar - Local AI end to end

-### Status check

-### Code walk

 ### Items for discussion

 - MVP is done. should we do Github release or at least tag it?
 Give people (and us) some reference points to progress.
+    - Just a tag!
 - [MCP - Model Context Protocol](https://modelcontextprotocol.io)
+- Multiple LLM providers
+    - Engine receives multiple OpenAI instances + metadata on each one
+    - AI-6 may swtich providers depending on task
+    - User can always request specific provider
+    - Default provider will be configured
 - Local AI models
+    - Lamma 3.2 works, but not great
+    - Need to experiment with others and find at least one good model
 - Tool configuration
     - Currently only env variables are available
     - Proposal
         - pass optional config file path via env variable
         - Each tool can have its own config file format and know how to parse it
         - All tool config files must be placed under a standard root directory
         - This way all tools can get permissions to read this directory only and not get access to arbitrary dirs
         - Subdirs based on tool hierarchy are recommended to avoid conflicts
         - If the config file is Python module the tool may import it dynamically (tool's business.
 AI-6 doesn't care)
+        - It's possible to aggregate all config files into one big config file (one stop shop for users) and then some config helper will break it down into separate files expected by tools and update the environment.

+### Code walk

 ## Project Meeting 16-mar-2025

 ### Action Items